build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 > **Note**
 >
-> **Best Practice:** We recommend customizing the cluster parameters via clusterProvider and adding plugins through the built-in addOns in EKS Blueprints.
+> We suggest to customize the cluster parameters via clusterProvider and add plugins through the built-in addOns in EKS Blueprints.

 ![CodePipelineStack](./images/CodePipelineStack.png)